-- 1. Field Rate: field frequency used, or number of video fields transferred per second. - 2.
-Video Bitrate: codec bitrate set by the user in the Codec section of the Server tab in the Multicam Configuration window. - 3.
-RT Transfers: maximum number of simultaneous transfers of A/V data that can be processed for the given frame rate and video bitrate through the GbE network. - Calculation formula: Maximum GbE bandwidth / actual block-based bandwidth = real-time transfers - 4.
-Transfer Speed: transfer speed for a single transfer expressed in faster than-real time speed.
+- 1. Block Size: Size of the disk block in MB.
+It can vary from one codec to the other.
+For a given codec, the most appropriate size will automatically be used. - 2.
+Field Rate: field frequency used, or number of video fields transferred per second. - 3.
+Video Bitrate: codec bitrate set by the user in the Codec section of the Server tab in the Multicam Configuration window. - 4.
+RT Transfers: maximum number of simultaneous transfers of A/V data that can be processed for the given frame rate and video bitrate through the GbE network.

+Calculation formula: Maximum GbE bandwidth / actual block-based bandwidth = real-time transfers

+5. Transfer Speed: transfer speed for a single transfer expressed in faster than-real time speed.
 The calculation formula is the same with a reference GbE bandwidth that is slightly smaller.